spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-macos-and-linux.md

 {% info_block infoBox %}

 If needed, add corresponding entries for other stores.
-For example, if you are going to have a US store, add the following entries: `zed.us.spryker.local glue.us.spryker.local yves.us.spryker.local`
+For example, if you are going to have a US store, add the following entries: `backoffice.us.spryker.local glue.us.spryker.local yves.us.spryker.local`

 {% endinfo_block %}